agileobjects/AgileObjects.Functions.Email/README.md

 # AgileObjects.Functions.Email

-An Azure Function to send an email to a configured recipient.
+A .NET Core 3.1 Azure Function to send an email to a configured recipient.

 ## Setup